Effects of dark boson mediated feeble interaction between dark matter (DM) and quark matter on $f$-mode oscillation of DM admixed quark stars: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the unknown referee, whose suggestions have improved the quality of the manuscript.
+We would like to thank S. Shirke for providing the DM EoS data used in Fig. 11 for comparison.
 L.J.N. acknowledges the Department of Science and Technology, Government of India for the INSPIRE Fellowship.
 Work of DS is supported by the NRF research Grants (No. 2018R1A5A1025563).
 Work of AG is supported by the National Research Foundation of Korea, grant funded by Korea Government (MSIT) (RS-2024-00356960).